 The organization of the remaining section(s), covering Nettlau’s activity through the publication of the Short History and, of course, much of the formative period for “modern anarchism,” still remains a bit unclear to me.
+[I am now planning for sections covering 1886-1914 and 1914-1937, with the second focusing a great deal on the efforts surrounding the Encyclopédie Anarchiste.]
 There is a great deal of Nettlau’s work still to digest, including some lengthy manuscripts from the period of the First World War.
 But no one who has followed my work will be surprised to find that anarquismo sin adjetivos, anarchist synthesis and similar projects (such as the calls for libertarian and anarchist entente by E. Armand) will occupy a prominent place.
+[Armand’s career, and particularly l’en dehors and the intellectual community surrounding it also seem destined to feature prominently in the later sections.]
 Nor, I suppose, will it be too great a surprise that Ricardo Mella’s particular sort of critique—and the notion of el anarquismo naciente—seem likely to play a particularly prominent role.
 For a variety of reasons, not least the fact that this braided account will end just prior to the Spanish Civil War, much of the focus in the finals section(s) is likely to be on the nascence of the emerging anarchism of the period.
 Once again, beginnings are really a key focus—and I expect to spend a good deal of time examining the surveys of the 1920s and the concerns that motivated them.

-As far as the length of the work is concerned, I am uncertain at present, but I won’t be surprised if the best version occupies a couple of volumes.
+As far as the length of the work is concerned, I am uncertain at present, but I won’t be surprised if the best version occupies several volumes.

 And among the works-in-progress that will not be absorbed by this combination of projects will be What Mutualism Was [a work likely to have much the same structure as these volumes] and Proudhon: Between Science and Vengeance, both of which will undoubtedly benefit from fewer projects in the pile and the possibilities of overlapping research.